 One of my favorite things about helping people start a bookkeeping business is to play a small role in helping them create freedom.
 Of course, money plays a big part in creating freedom in our lives.
 With a virtual bookkeeping business run from home, you can earn a part- or full-time income.

 Our program teaches students how to make a net profit, per client, of $250 per month at a minimum.
 Average client work takes from 3-4 hours per month for this style of client.
-This means a hourly equivalent of more than $60.
+This means an hourly equivalent of more than $60.
 Now, this isn’t the case for most traditional bookkeepers.
-In fact, you need to make sure to work as efficient as you can to earn this kind of money.
+In fact, you need to make sure to work as efficiently as you can to earn this kind of money.
 You have to follow a proven plan to earn this kind of money.
 The bottom line, however, is that whether you want to earn a few hundred or a few thousand, you can do it with your own virtual bookkeeping business.

 How flexible is this kind of work (for stay-at-home moms, digital nomads, etc.)?

 This is very flexible work when done the right way.
 In a traditional bookkeeping model, the flexibility is almost non-existent.
-Most traditional bookkeepers travel to their clients’ offices and are at the beck and call of their clients.
+Most traditional bookkeepers travel to their client’s offices and are at the beck and call of their clients.
 However, in a virtual bookkeeping business model, all of these old rules are tossed out.
 This enables you to have almost complete control over your schedule.
 A virtual, in-home bookkeeping business can be one of the most flexible businesses available.
 A lot of my students are stay-at-home moms: some with infants.
-They can complete their work during nap time, lunch time or bed time… it’s their decision.
+They can complete their work during nap time, lunchtime, or bedtime… It’s their decision.
 Of course, you do have some obligations — such as communicating with clients — that can only be done during the workday.
 However, those activities are the exception and not the rule.
 The bulk of the work is 100% flexible.

 Is it really possible to start this kind of business from scratch?

 Absolutely!
 And, it’s actually preferred that my students have no prior experience with bookkeeping.
 You see, to date, I’ve trained 117 people to become great bookkeepers (hey, I am a CPA, so I have to keep track of numbers, right?).
-The bookkeepers that perform well and go on to start and grow successful bookkeeping businesses have no prior experience.
+The bookkeepers who perform well and go on to start and grow successful bookkeeping businesses have no prior experience.
 They build their businesses from the ground up.
 It is a simple business model.
 Every business is required to do bookkeeping.
 It is not a hard sell to potential clients.
 However, even though it is simple, it isn’t always easy.
 It requires a lot of work like any successful business — especially on the front end.
 However, your hard work pays off in spades as you create the life of your dreams: near-complete freedom and flexibility.

 Tell us about your build-a-bookkeeping-business course.
 Why might a bookkeeping business be a good fit for people with eagle eyes?